ItsNotSoftware/lions/README.md

 ## Description

-LIONS is a communication protocol coupled with a compiler (lionsc), specifically designed for low-bandwidth IoT mesh and ad hoc networks.
+LIONS is a serialisation protocol coupled with a compiler (lionsc), specifically designed for low-bandwidth IoT mesh and ad hoc networks.
 Originally tailored for LoRa, LIONS is versatile enough to be adapted to various communication standards, thanks to its protocol-agnostic message encoding approach.

 The core of LIONS lies in its efficient message encoding system.
 Messages are compactly encoded into byte arrays, ensuring that each value occupies only the necessary space required by its type, thus minimizing space.